Charles Nodier: Activism and wanderings

 In December 1812 Nodier moved to Ljubljana, then the capital of the newly established French Illyrian Provinces, and was in 1813 the last editor of a multilingual newspaper, the Official Telegraph of the Illyrian Provinces (Télégraphe officiel des Provinces Illyriennes) published in French, German and Italian.
 It was there that Nodier composed, in 1812, the first draft of his novel Jean Sbogar.
 The story about a love between a brigand and a daughter of a rich merchant was finally published in 1818.
 After the evacuation of French forces from the Illyrian provinces in 1813 he returned to Paris, and the Restauration found him a royalist, though he retained something of republican sentiment.
 In 1824 he was appointed librarian of the Bibliothèque de l'Arsenal, a position that he kept for the rest of his life.
 He was elected a member of the Académie française in 1833, also of the Société Entomologique de France when this was formed in 1832, and he was made a member of the Legion of Honour.
 He died, aged, 63, in Paris.

 The twenty years at the Arsenal were the most important and fruitful of Nodier's career.
 He had the advantage of a settled home in which to collect and study rare and unusual books; and he was able to establish a celebrated literary salon, known as Le Cénacle, rallying a knot of young literary men to romanticism (the so-called Romanticists of 1830), some of whom would achieve great renown themselves.
 Victor Hugo, Alfred de Musset and Sainte-Beuve all acknowledged their obligations to him, and Alexandre Dumas incorporated his recollections of Nodier into his novelette La Dame au Collier de Velours.
-The group included Alphonse de Lamartine and Gérard de Nerval.
+The group included Alphonse de Lamartine, Gérard de Nerval, and Louise Crombach.
 Nodier was a passionate admirer of Goethe, Laurence Sterne and Shakespeare, and himself contributed to the literature that was one of the leading traits of the Romantic school.